Globally recognized Teacher champions Prisoner Rehabilitation in London Prison.

 Key among the benefits of this program is that it is equally attractive to both Prison Management and inmates, bringing cost effective and speedy solutions for the perennial expensive and troublesome headaches of running a prison, whilst also improving the experience of the prisoners for their health, wellbeing and rehabilitation.
 This program can be hailed as a potential important tool for managing the country’s prisons in this era of cutbacks, high prison populations and the drive to reduce reoffending.
 Prison SMART goes to the root and aims to break the cycle of violence in our society.
 As one participant exclaimed, “This is the future of the prisons!”

-In Thursday’s Interactive session with Sri Sri, the staff and Prison SMART graduates had a lively exchange and directly posed questions to Sri Sri Ravi Shankar.
-Responding to their queries regarding how to manage trauma, regret, anger and hatred; Sri Sri stressed upon all inmates to explore these practical techniques in order to live life in a more happy, healthy and fulfilling way, both inside and outside the prison.
+In Thursday’s Interactive session with Gurudev, the staff and Prison SMART graduates had a lively exchange and directly posed questions to Gurudev Sri Sri Ravi Shankar.
+Responding to their queries regarding how to manage trauma, regret, anger and hatred; Gurudev stressed upon all inmates to explore these practical techniques in order to live life in a more happy, healthy and fulfilling way, both inside and outside the prison.
 The session was attended by nearly 100 prison inmates and 25 staff members.
-The Governor of Prison Craig Thomson escorted and accompanied Sri Sri Ravi Shankar from his arrival onwards till the end of his visit.
-Sri Sri gave the Prison staff, which helps coordinate the programs, with a stole as a mark of acknowledgment for their contribution and support.
+The Governor of Prison Craig Thomson escorted and accompanied Gurudev Sri Sri Ravi Shankar from his arrival onwards till the end of his visit.
+Gurudev gave the Prison staff, which helps coordinate the programs, with a stole as a mark of acknowledgment for their contribution and support.
 Michael Irwin, ex-inmate and Prison SMART course graduate shared his experience of transformation with all those present.
-Later Sri Sri Ravi Shankar invited him to become a Prison SMART trainer.
+Later Gurudev Sri Sri Ravi Shankar invited him to become a Prison SMART trainer.

 The training takes place typically for 3 hours over 7 consecutive working days.
 This week with a mixed group of 20 very young and older offenders, some preparing for imminent release, others with many years still to serve.
 All are ready for a change in their lives, whether it is to reduce their anger and hatred, depression and anxiety, PTS symptoms and sleeping problems, or to become a better person, for themselves, their children and families.
 They are very grateful to have this opportunity as Thameside is currently the only prison in the UK which offers Prison SMART.